shhavel/tieable/README.md

   s
 end

-# Whit tie it is simpler
+# With tie it is simpler
 def my_method(do_upcase)
   "test".reverse.next.concat("45").tie((:upcase if do_upcase))
 end